mariajpalma/GG-NC/README.md

  ```
  Where each parameter refers to:

- -k \<param1\>:   The genetic metric to consider.
-Kind: IBD, PCA, or GRM.
+-k <param1>    Kind: IBD, PCA or GRM

- -p \<param2\>:   Path of your files.
+-p <param2>    Path of your files

- -d \<param3\>:   Name of your IBD/PCA/GRM files.
+-d <param3>    Name of your data files

- -i \<param4\>:    Name of your metadata file.
-This file is expected to contain information about the proposed grouping for your samples.
+-i <param4>    Name of your info file

- -m \<param5\>:   Maximum value of the sum of the length of the IBD segments to be allowed, when used with GRM and PCA it sets the minimum value accepted, we recommend using 0 in these cases
+-m <param5>    Maximum value

- -s \<param6\>:   Steps in the log10 space to explore.
+-s <param6>    Steps in the log10 space to explore

- -l \<param7\>:   This is a file with the indexes of the resolution levels that will be used to generate the heatmaps and the networks of individuals with shaded communities.
-For example: 1, 2, 5, ...

- -u \<param8\>:   Prune option (0=False, 1= True).
-This option iteratively removes low-degree nodes (1 and 0) and removes individuals in communities with less than 25 members (using Louvains and resolution value -2).
+-l <param7>    Lambda value to explore
+-u <param8>    Prune option

- -c \<param9\>:   Minimun individuals in a community.
+-c <param9>    Minimun individuals in a community

- -a \<param10\>:  Lower limit of the log10 space to explore.
+-a <param10>   Lower limit of the log10 space to explore

- -z \<param11\>:  Upper limit of the log10 space to explore.
+-z <param11>   Upper limit of the log10 space to explore
+-f <param12>   Skip network plots
+-t <param13>   Number of cores

- -r \<param12\>:  Set random seed.
+-r <param14>   (Optional) Set randome seed
+-T <param15>   (Optional) File with pairwise mean TMRCA

- -L            :  This parameter is optional: use the Leiden algorithm instead of the Louvain algorithm.
+-L <param16>    Use the Leiden algorithm instead of Louvain